 - (noun) In statistical analysis, a broad term describing how a change in one variable is associated with a similar pattern of variation in another variable across cases in a data set.

 International Phonetic Alphabet

 - A correlation can be positive or negative.
 When variables move in the same direction, they are positively correlated, and when an increase in one variable causes a decrease in another variable, they are negatively correlated.

 - Perfect correlation is unlikely in the social sciences.

 - Correlation does not always equal causation.
 Inappropriate inference of causality is referred to as a spurious relationship (not to be confused with spurious correlation).
 Correlation only reveals a relationship between variables but not the context; the presence of a third factor that accounts for the association between variables is a confounding variable.
 Researchers must employ a rigorous methodology in order to adequately infer the nature and direction of correlated variables.
-For example, the positive correlation between hat sales and ice cream sales is likely not because the wearing of hats promotes a craving for ice cream but because of a third, confounding variable: hot weather.
+For example, the positive correlation between hat sales and ice cream sales is likely not because the wearing of hats promotes a craving for ice cream, or vice versa, but because of a third, confounding variable: hot weather.

 - Also called correlativity.